mikexarau/Blockchain-Marketplace-Decentralized-E-commerce-Platform/README.md

-# Blockchain Marketplace
+# Blockchain Marketplace Decentralized E-commerce Platform

-## Overview
-Blockchain Marketplace is a decentralized e-commerce platform that utilizes blockchain technology to create a secure and transparent environment for online transactions.
-By leveraging smart contracts, the platform eliminates the need for intermediaries, reduces transaction costs, and ensures trust between buyers and sellers.
+This project is a decentralized e-commerce platform built on Ethereum using Solidity for smart contracts and ReactJS for the frontend.
+It allows users to create stores, list products, and conduct transactions in a secure, trustless environment using cryptocurrency.

 ## Features

+- **Store Creation**: Users can create their own stores with unique branding.
+- **Product Listings**: Sellers can list products with detailed descriptions and prices.
-- **Decentralized Transactions:** All transactions are handled by smart contracts, ensuring security and transparency.
+- **Smart Contract-Based Transactions**: All transactions are processed via Ethereum smart contracts, ensuring security and transparency.
-- **No Middlemen:** Direct interaction between buyers and sellers, reducing costs and delays.
-- **Secure Payments:** Payments are processed through blockchain, minimizing the risk of fraud.
-- **Privacy Protection:** User data is secured on the blockchain, ensuring confidentiality.
+- **Auction System**: Inspired by NFT marketplaces, users can also auction products.
+- **Reviews**: Buyers can leave reviews for purchased products.

 ## Tech Stack
 - **Frontend:** JavaScript, React